 Narcolepsy is more common in adults than children.
 It has been defined as "a chronic sleep disorder characterized by overwhelming daytime drowsiness and sudden attacks of sleep.
 Narcolepsy is a chronic condition for which there is no cure."
 Research has shown that narcolepsy is not a type of seizure, fainting episode, or psychological illness.
 Symptoms of narcolepsy include:

 - Excessive daytime sleepiness: affected individuals have an uncontrollable need to sleep during the day;

-- Sudden loss of muscle tone: this may range from slurred speech to total collapse of all voluntary muscles.
+- Sudden loss of muscle tone (Cataplexy): this may range from slurred speech to total collapse of all voluntary muscles.
 Emotional stimulation (often positive by nature, for example, laughter) may trigger such an attack;

 - Sleep paralysis: Characterized by a temporary (1-2 minutes) period of the inability to speak or move when falling asleep or waking;